kyanostat/min-info/README.md

 Generally, CLE has better statistical performance but is computationally expensive.
 In contrast, PLE offers a less powerful version at a lower computation cost.

-We provide uncertainty evaluation methods for both estimation schemes.
+Our codes implement both estimation schemes as well as the uncertainty evaluation methods.

 ### Gallery of the inference based on the minimum information dependence model